yairgd/disa/README.md

 sudo ./test2.py
 ```

-## Testing of disasmbly of userspace function
+## Testing of disassembly of userspace function
-Compare between the output of test1 function that disasemble func1 (see test1.c) on user space and in the kernel space using disa module.
+Compare between the output of test1 function that disassemble func1 (see test1.c) on userspace and in the kernel space using disa module.
 Here is the output of test1 in user space:
 ```bash
 this function  named "func1" with param 123 push rbp